7 Steps to Optimize Your On-Demand Staffing Strategy

 3. Know What to Do If an Issue Comes Up

 The on-demand economy is powered by technology.
-It can take days or weeks to find workers through traditional staffing agencies, but on-demand platforms move much more quickly.
-These platforms often serve as intermediaries between companies and workers.
-People find out about your jobs through an app and then sign up.
+Finding workers through traditional staffing agencies can take days or weeks, but on-demand platforms move much more quickly.
+In addition, these platforms often serve as intermediaries between companies and workers.
+For example, people find out about their jobs through an app and then sign up.

-Nevertheless, that does not mean technology can be relied on for everything.
-The right platform will offer 24/7 customer support, enabling you to connect with a real person in real time to address any issues or answer any questions that may arise.
+Nevertheless, technology can only be relied on for some things.
+For example, the right platform will offer 24/7 customer support, enabling you to connect with a real person in real-time to address any issues or answer any questions that may arise.

 4. Look for a Streamlined Payment Process

 One of the key benefits of leveraging a technology platform for staffing in the on-demand economy is the ease with which all transactions are made – including payments.
-The right platform should offer a swift, easy method for paying workers through a clean interface for inputting payment information and submitting payment to the worker once the work is approved.
+Therefore, the right platform should offer a quick, easy method for paying workers through a clean interface for inputting payment information and submitting payment to the worker once the work is approved.

-While on the subject of payments, it is important to keep in mind that paying workers is the only payment you should be making: Credible platforms won’t charge you up-front fees for posting a job.
+While on the subject of payments, it is crucial to remember that paying workers is the only payment you should be making.
+Credible platforms won’t charge you up-front fees for posting a job.